 Technical standards and terms used in the requirements

-There are a number of technical standards that are incorporated in the Guidelines by reference.
+There are a number of technical standards that are incorporated in the Guidelines through the use of references.

 These are referred to by title in the body of the document.
-The full citations for these publications are provided in Appendix C. This appendix also includes other references that may be useful for understanding the information.
+The full citations for these publications are provided in Appendix C: References.
+This appendix also includes other references that may be useful for understanding the information.
 References in requirements and informative text are linked to Appendix C.

 The requirements contain terms describing function, design, documentation, and testing attributes of voting system hardware, software, and telecommunications.
-Unless otherwise specified, the intended sense of technical terms is that which is commonly used by the information technology industry.
+Unless otherwise specified, the intended sense of technical terms is what is commonly used by the information technology industry.
 In some cases, terminology is specific to elections or voting systems.
-Requirements that use words with special meanings are linked to their definitions in Appendix A, Glossary.
+Requirements that use words with special meanings are linked to their definitions in Appendix A: Glossary of Terms.

 Conformance Language